On this page

 Administration platform providers may also notify you of changes in regulations and rules and help you work out what, if anything, you need to do as a result.
 But you can keep on top of these things yourself, by following the financial press and subscribing to services like SuperGuide.
 SMSFs are a growing and significant section of the superannuation industry and any regulation changes that affect SMSF trustees are promptly reported.

 Total ultra-DIY costs

-Assuming a corporate structure and that you pay $200 for a trust deed template, but complete your tax return yourself.
-Costs to set up and run your fund in the first year (excluding investment costs) would be around $1600.
-In subsequent years the annual administration cost could be as low as $800, again assuming you complete the tax return yourself and that the fund is in accumulation stage.
+If we assume a corporate structure and that you pay $200 for a trust deed template, but complete your tax return yourself, costs to set up and run your fund in the first year (excluding investment costs) could be around $1,600 to $2,000.
+This amount would cover the ASIC registration fee, two years of the ATO supervisory fee, audit fee and trust deed template.